ERM

 EV

-The Group has established EV (Embedded Value) as an indicator of corporate value, and stably and sustainably increasing EV is one of our management targets.
+The Group has established EV (Embedded Value) as one of the metrics for measuring corporate value based on economic value, and stably and sustainably increasing EV is one of our management targets.

 Definition of EV